traffordDataLab/leaflet.reachability/README.md

 **User interface options**

-The options below control the styling of the user interface as well as for choosing which reachability options should be selected by default.
+The options below control the styling and content of the user interface as well as for choosing which reachability options should be selected by default.

 | Option                          | Type   | Default                                     | Description |
 | ------------------------------- | ------ | ------------------------------------------- | ----------- |